Find out how to see the performance of your Klaviyo flow messages.

 Only Owners, Admins, Managers, and Analysts are able to view flow analytics.
-For more information on user roles, click here.
+For more information, read this article on user roles.

-When you click on any email card, in the lefthand sidebar, you will see a snapshot of analytics from the last 30 days.
-Here, you can see the following:
+When you click on any message card, you will see a snapshot of analytics from the last 30 days in the left-hand sidebar.
+This snapshot shows the following:

-If your flow email is scheduled to send after X number of hours/days, the number of people waiting for scheduled emails will appear here
+If your flow message is scheduled to send after X number of hours/days, this is the number of people waiting to receive the scheduled messages will appear here.

 - Needs Review

-If your flow email is (or was at some point) in manual mode, the total number of people with "ready to send" emails will appear here
+If your flow message is (or was at some point) in manual mode, this is the total number of people who are ready to receive the message will appear here.

-Here, you can observe the number of people that have received this flow email in the last 30 days
+Here, you can observe the number of people that have received this message in the last 30 days.

-Here, you can see the number of people who were skipped from receiving a flow email.
-Typically this is because they failed the flow's filters at send time.
+Here, you can see the number of people who were skipped from receiving a message.
+Typically, this is because they failed the flow's filters at send time.
 Learn more about reviewing skipped recipients.

 - Click Rate

-The average click rate for this email over the last 30 days
+The average click (number of clicks/number of deliveries) rate for this message over the last 30 days.

 - Conversion Rate

-Total revenue earned over the last 30 days
+Total revenue attributed to the email over the last 30 days.

-This 30-day snapshot is designed to give you a quick look at how your flow is performing, email-by-email.
+This 30-day snapshot gives you a quick look at how your flow is performing.
 If you click on View all Analytics, you will be taken to the full analytics overview for the email.

 Show Analytics on the Visual Canvas

-In order to understand how a flow is performing overall, you will want to view email performance across your whole series.
+In order to understand how a flow is performing overall, you'll want to view channel performance across your whole series.
 A powerful feature in the Visual Flow Builder is the option to Show Analytics on the visual canvas itself.

-Average open rate for this email over the last 30 days
+The average open rate for an email over the timeframe you selected.

 - Click Rate